kanglicheng/code-school/course/readings/dev-setup.md

 ## Phase 1: Ruby

 Here we will be setting up Ruby with the help of [rbenv][rbenv], a Ruby environment manager.
 We like rbenv because it allows us to switch between versions of Ruby easily and setup default versions to use within project directories.
+This will install instances of Ruby in addition to the system version, which comes pre-installed.

 ### Rbenv + Ruby
 First we will install rbenv, then use it to install our desired version of Ruby.